Derive (Lyra) DeFi Options Protocol Explained

 • Vega: How sensitive is the option to changes in the underlying volatility?

-Lyra is one of the first DeFi protocols to price options almost as well as traditional market makers – who have much more versatility.
+Derive is one of the first DeFi protocols to price options almost as well as traditional market makers – which have much more versatility.
 They’re not there yet, but they’re getting closer with every upgrade.

-To trade options on Lyra, you will need to first connect your self-custody crypto wallet to the protocol.
+To trade options on Derive, you will need to first connect your self-custody crypto wallet to the protocol.

 1. Arbitrum